metosin/malli/docs/clojurescript-function-instrumentation.md

 # Dev Setup

-For the best developer experience make sure you install the latest version of binaryage/devtools and use a chromium based browser:
+For the best developer experience make sure you install the latest version of binaryage/devtools and use a Chromium or Firefox based browser:

 https://clojars.org/binaryage/devtools